top of page

 Things to do on Flinders Island

-The key website for information on what to do when visiting Flinders Island is Visit Flinders Island.
-In addition there are a some books listed in the Resources section at the end which you may find helpful.
+The key website for information on what to do when visiting Flinders Island is Visit Flinders Island

 To find out what is happening on the Island either download the app https://flindersisland.app published by the Flinders Island Council or buy a copy of 'The Island News' from Bowman's General Store www.facebook.com/bowmansstore/.